 If you have watched the news at all over the last few years, you have likely seen plenty of debate about parents making the decision not to vaccinate their children.
-Lately, the debate has gotten much louder as outbreaks of measles occur in areas of the country where the vaccination rate it low.
+Lately, the debate has gotten much louder as outbreaks of measles occur in areas of the country where the vaccination rate is low.

 But does the vaccination debate have anything to do with divorce?

-At The Law Office of Gustavo E. Frances, we recognize that you may not have considered this as an issue during your separation, but it could come up.
+At The Law Office Of Gustavo E. Frances, P.A., we recognize that you may not have considered this as an issue during your separation, but it could come up.
 If parents have children and one does not agree with vaccination, then there could potentially be problems.
 If you need a Fort Lauderdale child custody attorney to help you sort through this, call us today so we can plan the best path forward.

 First, The Law

 In Florida, every child is required to be vaccinated before enrolling in public or private school.
 However, there are exemptions parents can claim to keep their children from being vaccinated.
-One of those exemptions if for religious reasons.
+One of those exemptions is for religious reasons.

 Much of the decision-making regarding minor children revolves around custody.
 There are two types of custody when it comes to divorce:

-- Physical custody which determines where the child will live.
+- Physical custody determines where the child will live.

-- Legal custody which determines which parent makes legal decisions (insurance, school, health) for the child.
+- Legal custody determines which parent makes legal decisions (insurance, school, health) for the child.